mpcmarques/bike-shop-webapp/README.md

 - **Price calculation**:
   - Sum the prices of all selected parts/options.
-  - If a combination has a special price (e.g., matte finish on full-suspension), use the correct price for that combination.
+  - If the product is composed, the price is the sum of all selected variant parts (ex: variant: Full-suspension Matte Finish, master: Full-Suspension).

 #### c.
 Adding to Cart